BharatKalluri/speechshift/README.md

 ## Roadmap
 - Support for even faster transcription methods like nvidia parakeet
-- Support online transcription APIs like OpenAI and other popular ones
 - Custom vocabulary support
 - Use LLM's like ChatGPT to auto format text before pasting